Hippoclus

-Hippoclus (Ἳπποκλος), tyrant of Lampsacus, to whose son, Aeantides, Hippias gave his daughter Archedice in marriage, induced thereto, says Thucydides, by consideration of his influence at the Persian court.
+Hippoclus (Ἳπποκλος) is a tyrant of Lampsacus and the son of Aeantides.
+Hippias gave his daughter Archedice into marriage by consideration of Thucydides's influence at the Persian court.

-He is clearly the same who is named as tyrant of Lampsacus in the list of those who were left at the passage of the Danube during the Scythian expedition of Darius I.
+He is the same as the tyrant of Lampsacus in the list of those who were left at the passage of the Danube, specifically during the Scythian expedition of Darius I.